Annieeeee11/Blueshift-anchor-escrow/Readme.md

 # Blueshift Anchor Escrow

 This is a Solana Anchor program that implements an escrow system for trustless token swaps.
 I learned this from Blueshift, and I'm documenting what I learned along the way.
-Blueshift -> https://learn.blueshift.gg/en/challenges/anchor-escrow
+[Blueshift challenge link](https://learn.blueshift.gg/en/challenges/anchor-escrow)

 ## About